joserocha3/pablorocha.me/_posts/firebase-storage-react-dropzone-2.md

 If you missed the [first part of this series](https://pablorocha.me/blog/firebase-storage-react-dropzone-1) be sure to check it out.

+Want to skip to the finished version of the code?
+Check the [part-2 branch](https://github.com/joserocha3/firebase-storage-react-dropzone/tree/part-2).

 ## Let's Get Started...
 Again

 ### Add Charkra UI